Here are answers to questions we get all the time. Think of it as a little friendly advice from experts you can trust.

 - Short trips of less than 10 miles when outside temperatures remain below freezing.

-- Towing a trailer, using a camper, roof-top carrier, or carrying maximum loads.
+- Towing a trailer or camper, using a roof-top carrier or carrying maximum loads.

 - Operating in severe dust conditions.

 - Excessive idling.